-If you do not list the dependent's SSN when required or if you list an incor-CAUTION rect SSN, the exemption may be disallowed.
+If you do not list the dependent's SSN when required or if you list an incorrect SSN, the exemption may be disal-

 Note.
-If your dependent does not have and cannot get an SSN, you must list the individual taxpaver identification number (ITIN) or adoption taxpayer identification number (ATIN) instead of an SSN.
-See Taxpayer identification numbers for aliens, or Taxpayer identification number for adoptees, later.
+If your dependent does not have and cannot get an SSN, you must list the individual taxpayer identification number (ITIN) or adoption taxpayer identification number (ATIN) instead of an SSN.
+See Taxpayer identification numbers for aliens or Taxpayer identification number for adoptees, later.